-Beginning with class of 2023: All students will take the SAT in grade 11 starting in the 2021-22 school year for school accountability.
+All students will take the SAT in grade 11 for school accountability.
 The test is also utilized for college admissions and some scholarships.
 Students are encouraged to research the testing requirements of their preferred colleges.
 A minimum SAT score will also fulfill a graduation requirement for the class of 2023 and beyond.